 Abundant and familiar, the mourning dove is one of the most common backyard birds in the United States and is a member of the Columbidae bird family with other doves and pigeons.
-While these birds are a protected native species, many states allow regulated harvesting of mourning doves as game birds.
+While these birds are a protected native species in North America, many states allow regulated harvesting of mourning doves as game birds.
 What other mourning dove facts may surprise you?

-- Markings: Genders are similar with overall beige-gray plumage slightly darker on the wings and tail with paler whitish-gray undertail coverts.
-A gray or faint pink wash can be seen on the head, neck and chest in good light, and mature birds have a black cheek spot that may be difficult to see depending on posture and angle.
+Males and females are similar with overall beige-gray plumage slightly darker on the wings and tail with paler whitish-gray undertail coverts.
+A gray or faint pink wash can be seen on the head, neck, and chest in good light, and mature birds have a black cheek spot that may be difficult to see depending on posture and angle.
 Round black spots are prominent on the wings.
 The tail is very long and pointed, edged with white on the outer feathers.
 Males have an iridescent neck patch and both genders have a pale blue-gray eye ring.
 The bill is black and curves slightly down at the tip, while the gape can seem prominent even on adults.
 The legs and feet are red.

 Juveniles look similar to adults but often have a scaly appearance because their feathers have thin buff or whitish edges.
-Young birds also show a paler face and their feet and legs are not as colorful.
+Young birds also show a paler face and their feet and legs are not as brightly colored.

 The mourning dove gets its name from its low, mournful “ooo-Ahhh crooo-ooo-ooo” call, though other calls include a low, rapid coo when in distress and a rapid, high wing whistle when the birds take flight.
 These birds are often mistakenly called "morning doves" but will call throughout the day, not just in the morning hours.

 Male mourning doves can be very aggressive when defending their territory and will puff up their necks and hop in pursuit of other birds on the ground.
-This behavior is especially common during the breeding season, when males are competing for the attention of females, and a male may pursue his chosen female just as aggressively as he might chase a rival.
+This behavior is especially common during the breeding season when males are competing for the attention of females, and a male may pursue his chosen female just as aggressively as he might chase a rival.
 Around humans, these birds are often wary and may spook easily, which can lead to inadvertent window collisions.
 They frequently congregate in medium to large flocks, particularly after the nesting season when family groups may combine.
 Mourning doves also enjoy sunning and may stretch out one or both wings or fan their tails to soak up the sun's rays.

 One dove pair will produce from 2-6 broods per year depending on the climate and available food sources, though each brood only contains two plain white eggs.
-Both parents incubate the eggs for 14 days, and both feed the altricial young regurgitated crop milk and seeds for 12-14 days until they are ready to leave the nest.
+Both parents incubate the eggs for 14 days, and both feed the newly-hatched chicks regurgitated crop milk and seeds for 12-14 days until the young birds are ready to leave the nest.

 Because these doves are not considered threatened or endangered, and because they are highly adaptable, there is no concern over their conservation.
 They can be threatened by outdoor pets, particularly cats, however, and are often victims of window collisions.
 Those threats should be addressed, not just to protect mourning doves, but for the conservation of all birds.